jeroenvandisseldorp/ksml/docs/tutorials/advanced/custom-state-stores.md

 Before starting this tutorial:

+- **Complete the [State Stores Tutorial](../intermediate/state-stores.md)** - This tutorial builds on fundamental state store concepts, configuration methods, and basic patterns covered in the intermediate tutorial
 - Have [Docker Compose KSML environment setup running](../../getting-started/basics-tutorial.md#choose-your-setup-method)
 - Add the following topics to your `kafka-setup` service in docker-compose.yml to run the examples: